© 2026 SimplyTrust Software Inc.

 Like all states, South Dakota recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.

 The state adopted the Uniform Power of Attorney Act in 2020, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2020 may not reflect the current law's protections.

-If you die without a will in South Dakota, your heirs must survive you by at least 5 days to inherit anything.
+If you die without a will in South Dakota, your heirs must survive you by at least 120 hours to inherit anything.
 This "survival period" exists to prevent property from passing through multiple estates in quick succession when family members die close together in time, such as in an accident.
-South Dakota uses "per capita at each generation" distribution when dividing assets among descendants.
-This modern approach ensures that grandchildren whose parent predeceased you share equally with other grandchildren, rather than splitting only their parent's portion.

 Smaller estates can use a simplified transfer process that avoids full probate—up to $100,000 for personal property or $50,000 for real property.